 - The fire won’t block your exit if you can’t control it.
 A good way to ensure this is to keep the exit at your back.

 - You know your fire extinguisher works.
 Inspect extinguishers once a month for dents, leaks or other signs of damage.
 Assure the pressure is at the recommended level.
 On extinguishers equipped with a gauge, the needle should be in the green zone, not too high and not too low.

 - You know how to use your fire extinguisher.
 There’s not enough time to read instructions when a fire occurs.

-- You have sounded the fire alarm and call the fire department, if appropriate.
+- You have sounded the fire alarm and called the fire department.